 His research outputs appeared in top-ranked journals of communication science, information science, public health, and computer science, such as Communication Research, New Media & Society, Journal of Computer-Mediated Communication, Journal of Informetrics, JASIST, Scientometrics, AIDS Care, International Journal of Medical Informatics, Journal of Medical Internet Research, ACM Transactions on Intelligent Systems and Technology, IEEE Transactions on Visualization and Computer Graphics, and elsewhere.

-He was the co-founder and inaugural chair (2016-2017) of computational methods interest group at the International Communication Association.
-He co-edited two special issues on computational communication research published by Communication Methods and Measures and Asian Journal of Communication, respectively.
+He was the co-founder and inaugural chair (2016-2017) of the computational methods interest group at the International Communication Association.
+He co-edited two special issues on computational communication research published by Communication Methods and Measures and the Asian Journal of Communication, respectively.

 Peng, T. Q., Zhu, J. J. H., & Liang, H. (2019) (Eds.).
 Introducing computational methods for communication research in Asia-Pacific.
 Asian Journal of Communication, 9(3).